 On December 21, 2016, the Company entered into a Securities Purchase Agreement with Eagle Equities pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$157,500.
 The first note (the "December 21 Eagle Note") was funded with cash and the second note (the "December 21 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "December 21 Eagle Note Receivable").
 The terms of the December 21 Eagle Back-End Note require cash funding prior to any conversion thereunder.
-The December 21 Eagle Note Receivable was due December 21, 2017, unless certain conditions were not met, in which case both the December 21 Eagle Back-End Note and the December 21 Eagle Note Receivable may have both been cancelled.
-Both the December 21 Eagle Note and the December 21 Eagle Back-End Note had a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
+The December 21 Eagle Note Receivable was due December 21, 2017, unless certain conditions were not met, in which case both the December 21 Eagle Back-End Note and the December 21 Eagle Note and the December 21 Eagle Back-End Note had a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
 The outstanding principal amounts plus accrued interest under both the December 21 Eagle Note and the December 21 Eagle Back-End Note were convertible into shares of the Company's common stock at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
 On May 4, 2017, the Company received payment of the December 21 Eagle Note Receivable in the amount of \$157,500 that offset the December 21 Eagle Back-End Note.
 Proceeds from the December 21 Eagle Note Receivable of \$7,500 were paid directly to legal fees resulting in net cash proceeds of \$150,000 received by the Company.
 As a result, the December 21 Eagle Back-End Note then became convertible.
-The December 21 Eagle Note and the December 21 Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a put premium of \$105,000 as each of the notes were funded.
-As of June 30, 2018, the outstanding principal under the December 21 Eagle Note and the December 21 Eagle Back-End Note along with \$7,773 and \$5,656, respectively, of accrued interest was fully converted (see Note 8 - Stockholders' Deficit) and the repayments resulted in a full reduction of the put premiums.
+The December 21 Eagle Note and the December 21 Eagle Back-End Note along with \$7,773 and \$5,656, respectively, of accrued interest was fully converted (see Note 8 - Stockholders' Deficit) and the repayments resulted in a full reduction of the put premiums.